 Are you looking for a gift worthy DIY beauty recipe that’s easy to make?
-Learn how to make this stunning homemade lavender bud soap.
+Learn how to make stunning homemade lavender bud soap bars with melt and pour soap.

 There’s a reason lavender is one of the most popular scents on earth.
 It’s relaxing.
 It’s cleansing.
 It’s soothing.
-It’s healing.
+It’s even uplifting sometimes.
 It’s amazing.

 Homemade Lavender Bud Soap Recipe